A Variational Formulation of Accelerated Optimization on Riemannian Manifolds: Numerical Experiments

 for the $\mu$-strongly convex case.
 As in \cite{alimisis2020}, we can adapt a semi-implicit Euler scheme (explicit Euler update for the velocity $V$ followed by an update for position $X$ based on the updated value of $V$) to the Riemannian setting to obtain the following algorithm:

-Version I of Algorithm \ref{Alg: Semi-Implicit Euler} corresponds to the usual update for the Semi-Implicit Euler scheme, while Version II is inspired by the reformulation of Nesterov's method from \cite{Sutskever2013} that uses a corrected gradient $\nabla f(X_k +h b_kV_k)$ instead of the traditional gradient $\nabla f(X_k)$.
+Version I of Algorithm~\ref{Alg:Semi-Implicit_Euler} corresponds to the usual update for the Semi-Implicit Euler scheme, while Version II is inspired by the reformulation of Nesterov's method from \cite{Sutskever2013} that uses a corrected gradient $\nabla f(X_k +h b_kV_k)$ instead of the traditional gradient $\nabla f(X_k)$.
 Note that the SIRNAG algorithm presented in \cite{alimisis2020} corresponds to the special case where $p=2$ and $C=1/4$.

-The first problem we have investigated is the problem presented in \cite{alimisis2020} of minimizing the distance to a point from a subset of diameter 1 of the hyperbolic plane $\mathbb{H}^2$.
-More precisely, we are minimizing the strongly convex function $f(x) =\frac{1}{2} d(x,q)^2$ for a given point $q$.
-Note that the hyperbolic plane $\mathbb{H}^2$ is a manifold with constant negative curvature $K=-1$.
+The first problem we have investigated is the problem presented in \cite{alimisis2020} of minimizing the (strongly convex) distance function $f(x) =\frac{1}{2} d(x,q)^2$ for a given point $q$, on a subset of chosen finite diameter of the hyperbolic plane $\mathbb{H}^2$, which is a manifold with constant negative curvature $K=-1$.

 The second problem we have investigated is Rayleigh quotient optimization.
-Eigenvectors corresponding to the largest eigenvalue of a symmetric $n \times n$ matrix $A$ maximize the Rayleigh quotient $\frac{v^T Av}{ v^Tv}$ over $\mathbb{R}^n$.
-Thus, a unit eigenvector $v^*$ corresponding to the largest eigenvalue of the matrix $A$ is a minimizer of the function over the unit sphere $\mathcal{Q} = \mathbb{S}^{n-1}$, which can be thought of as a Riemannian submanifold with constant positive curvature $K=1$ of $\mathbb{R}^{n}$ endowed with the Riemannian metric inherited from the Euclidean inner product $g_v(u,w) = u^Tw$.
+Eigenvectors corresponding to the largest eigenvalue of a symmetric $n \times n$ matrix $A$ maximize the Rayleigh quotient $\frac{v^\top Av}{ v^\top v}$ over $\mathbb{R}^n$.
+Thus, a unit eigenvector $v^*$ corresponding to the largest eigenvalue of the matrix $A$ is a minimizer of the function $f(v) = - v^\top Av,$ over the unit sphere $\mathcal{Q} = \mathbb{S}^{n-1}$, which can be thought of as a Riemannian submanifold with constant positive curvature $K=1$ of $\mathbb{R}^{n}$ endowed with the Riemannian metric inherited from the Euclidean inner product $g_v(u,w) = u^\top w$.
 More information concerning the geometry of $\mathbb{S}^{n-1}$, such as its tangent bundle, its orthogonal projection and exponential map can be found in \cite{Absil2008}.
 Solving the Rayleigh quotient optimization problem efficiently is challenging when the given symmetric matrix $A$ is ill-conditioned and high-dimensional.
 Note that an efficient algorithm that solves the above minimization problem can also be used to find eigenvectors corresponding to the smallest eigenvalue of $A$ by using the fact that the eigenvalues of $A$ are the negative of the eigenvalues of $-A$.